SoulShardStudios/game_inventory/README.md

     pub image: Option<Vec<(u8,u8,u8,u8)>>,
     pub item_type: &'a str
 }
-// implement IItem for it so it can interact with the rest of the system. impl<'a> IItem for DefaultItem<'a> {
+// implement Item for it so it can interact with the rest of the system. impl<'a> Item for DefaultItem<'a> {
     fn stackable(&self) -> bool {
         self.max_quantity > 1
     }